Mu2e/kb-mcp/docs/guides/mcp-clients.md

 # MCP Clients

 This page describes how to connect different MCP clients to a remote MCP server.
-This MCP server can be started as [remote](mcp-remote.md) or [local (stdio)](mcp-stdio.md).
+This MCP server can be started as [local (stdio)](mcp-stdio.md) or deployed remotely.

 ## Claude Desktop